Odd Physics Off the Diagonal: Constraining CP-violating SMEFT with Quantum Tomography: Sensitivity to New Physics

 where $p_\alpha$ are the SM bin fractions and $N_{\rm SM} = \mathcal{L}\,\sigma_{\rm SM}$.
 The last bin is dropped to respect the constraint $\sum_\alpha p_\alpha = 1$.
 For the shape-plus-yield configuration, the full yield vector $y_\alpha = \mathcal{L}\,\sigma_\alpha(\vec{c})$ is used with a diagonal Poisson covariance $V_{\alpha\beta} = \delta_{\alpha\beta}\,y_\alpha^{\rm SM}$, which is equivalent to adding an independent rate $\chi^2$ contribution to the shape statistic.

-We note that even the shape-only statistic is not fully independent of rate information, since $N_{\rm SM}$ appears in the denominator of Eq.~\eqref{eq:phi_cov}.
+The shape-only statistic is conditional on the expected event count, since $N_{\rm SM}$ sets the statistical precision, but it does not use deviations in the total yield as an observable.
 The two configurations should therefore be interpreted as reflecting the sensitivity from angular modulations alone versus angular modulations combined with the total event yield, rather than as strictly orthogonal contributions.
 Extracting limits using both the $\phi_{e^+}^{*}$ and $\phi_{\mu^+}^{*}$ angles allows for insight into the diminishing effect caused by neutrino reconstruction has on the former, which the latter does not suffer from.

 Following this procedure we also include $p_T^Z$ as a separate observable for limit extraction, allowing a comparison to a purely kinematic variable with differential tail sensitivity to the SMEFT operators cross-section enhancement, while having limited interference resurrection power.